AdrianoDiDio/CARTOONBackend/README.md

 The API can be deployed using the given NGINX config file.
 There are two configuration available:'CartoonServiceBackend.conf' and 'CartoonServiceStreamingServer.conf'.
 The first one is used to deploy Django and needs to be configured using the path where the repository has been cloned.
-The latter one is used to deploy a streaming server that will listen on the root path of the local machine.
+The latter one is used to deploy a streaming server that will listen on the root path of the local machine at the given port.
-When the web server is up, the streaming can be started using FFMPEG:
+When the web server is up, the streaming can be served using FFMPEG:
 ```bash
 $ ffmpeg -re -i "TestStream.mkv" -c:v copy -c:a aac -ar 44100 -ac 1 -f flv https://IpAddress:Port/
 ```